-This course surveys United States history during colonial, Revolutionary, early national and antebellum periods.
-It concludes with the Civil War and Reconstruction.
+This course surveys United States history from the pre-Columbian period to the Civil War era.
 Core Area IV, ASOC.
 (F, Sp, Su)

 HIS 202 United States History II.
 3 hrs.

 This course is a continuation of HIS 201.
 It surveys United States history from the Reconstruction era to the present.
 Core Area IV, ASOC.
 (F, Sp, Su)